 The aforementioned locomotive isn't the only Jamestown resident to have film credits to its name, many a location scout has chosen a Jamestown attraction as a backdrop for their film or show.
-Some of the more than 200 locations are highlighted along the Walk of Fame stretching from downtown all the way to the Railtown 1897 State Historic Park.
-You'll see iconic locations from "Petticoat Junction", "Little House on the Prairie", "Bonanza" and of course, "Back to the Future III."
+Some of the more than 200 locations are highlighted along the Walk of Fame stretching from downtown's Rocca Park all the way to Railtown 1897 State Historic Park.
+You'll see iconic locations from "Petticoat Junction," "Little House on the Prairie," "Bonanza," and of course, "Back to the Future III."

-You'd be hard pressed to find a bad time to hike in the back country around here, but the best time is in spring when you can see countless wildflowers blooming in an endless sea of color.
-The near by trails at The Red Hills Recreation Management Area and Table Mountain Trail are both ideal areas to capture the beauty.
+You would be hard pressed to find a bad time to hike in the back country around here, but the best time is in spring when you can see countless wildflowers blooming in an endless sea of color.
+The nearby trails at The Red Hills Recreation Management Area and Table Mountain Trail are both ideal areas to capture the beauty.

-What trip is complete without sampling wines from local vintners?
 Like so many other places, Gianelli Vineyards is tied to the history of Jamestown.
-The land had been farmed by the Gianelli family since the late 1800's.
-It was in 1980 that Ron Gianelli turned his agricultural attentions towards wine.
-The family's strong ties to their Italian heritage are evident in both their wine varieties and winemaking methods.
-Some of these varieties had never been made outside of Italy before the family brought them to Jamestown.
+The Gianelli family has farmed land outside of town since the late 1800's.
+The family's strong ties to their Italian heritage are evident in both their wine varieties and wine-making methods.
+The tasting room and patio are located a short way outside of town, overlooking the surrounding foothills

 The Depot at Hurst Ranch is a wine tasting location with its own unique history.
 The building was actually the train depot set in "Unforgiven," starring Clint Eastwood, and the Hurst property, where the family grows the grapes for their classic wines, was also where Grizzly Adams once lived.